metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-nft-asset.md

 updated: '06-18-2024'
 ---

-This is an intial guide on how to create a next-gen Digital Asset Nft (Core Asset) on the Solana blockchain using the Metaplex Mpl Core protocol.
-Mpl Core Assets provide the next wave of NFT projects on Solana with greater creativity and a broad dynamic experiance for both creators and owners with Mpl Core's simplied design and unique plugin system.
+This is an intial guide on how to create a next-gen Digital Asset NFT (Core Asset) on the Solana blockchain using the Metaplex MPL Core protocol.
+MPL Core Assets provide the next wave of NFT projects on Solana with greater creativity and a broad dynamic experiance for both creators and owners with MPL Core's simplied design and unique plugin system.

 ## Prerequisite